invopop/gobl.ksef/README.md

    - Support for "simplified" invoices.
    - Requirements for credit-notes or "rectified" invoices and the correction options definition for the tax regime.
    - Any additional fields that need to be validated, like payment terms.
 2. Convert GOBL into FA_VAT format in library.
-A couple of good examples: [gobl.cfdi for Mexico](https://github.com/invopop/gobl.cfdi) and [gobl.facturae for Spain](https://github.com/invopop/gobl.facturae).
+A couple of good examples: [gobl.cfdi for Mexico](https://github.com/invopop/gobl.cfdi) and [gobl.verifactu for Spain](https://github.com/invopop/gobl.verifactu).
 Library would just be able to run tests in the first version.
-3. Build a CLI (copy from gobl.cfdi and gobl.facture projects) to convert GOBL JSON documents into FA_VAT XML.
+3. Build a CLI (copy from gobl.cfdi and gobl.verifactu projects) to convert GOBL JSON documents into FA_VAT XML.
 4. Build a second part of this project that allows documents to be sent directly to the KSeF.
 A partial example of this can be found in the [gobl.ticketbai project](https://github.com/invopop/gobl.ticketbai/tree/refactor/internal/gateways).
 It'd probably be useful to be able to upload via the CLI too.

 ## FA_VAT documentation